krcdavis/mondo/README.md

 The engine could easily be used for non-mon RPG games as well.

+If you want to observe my slow descent into insanity, you can follow my blog: https://krcdgamedev.tumblr.com/tagged/game%20dev

 So how does this work?
 Not very well ha ha ha.
 Jokes aside, it's early days, so a lot of this is rather... messy.